timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 ## Recreate continuous aggregates
 By default, continuous aggregates aren't migrated when you transfer your schema and data separately.
 Restore them by recreating the continuous aggregate definitions and recomputing the results on your Cloud database.
-This is faster than copying the continuous aggregate data.

 <procedure>